iPhone 5c Adhesive Pads

 iFixit has you covered with parts, tools, and free repair guides.
 Repair with confidence!
 All of our replacement parts are tested to rigorous standards and backed by our industry-leading warranty.

-Replace the adhesive backed foam spacer on the back of the logic board connector for the audio control and power button cable in an iPhone 7.
+Replace the adhesive backed foam spacer on the back of the battery cable connector in an iPhone 5s, 5c, or 1st generation SE.
 Set of 5 pads.

-Replace the adhesive backed foam spacer on the back of the LCD cable connector compatible with the iPhone 7 model A1660, A1778, A1779, A1780.
-Includes a set of 5 pads.
+Replace the adhesive backed foam spacer on the back of the digitizer cable connector in an iPhone 5s, 5c, or 1st generation SE.
+Set of 5 pads.